isomerpages/mlaw-psy/pages/Apply for Appointment.md

 </li>
 <li>
 <p><strong><u>Conduct as an expert witness</u></strong>: The Selection Committee
-must be satisfied that there are no reasonable grounds to believe that the applicant has displayed, or is likely to display, a clear lack of objectivity or competence as an expert witness.</p>
+is satisfied that there are no reasonable grounds to believe that the applicant has displayed, or is likely to display, a clear lack of objectivity or competence as an expert witness.</p>
 </li>
 </ol>
 <h4><strong>(c)&nbsp;&nbsp; How to apply</strong></h4>